My First Microservice

 Configure the Service

-and open it using your SQL engine of choice.
+project and open it using your SQL engine of choice. -

 Run the script.